 History, tourist information, and nearby accommodation

-Of the medieval castle only the outer gatehouse remains, approached through a Tudor stables.
-The gatehouse was built in 1420 by Sir Hugh Luttrell, and guards an inner gate built in 1278 by Reginald de Mohun.
+Of the medieval castle, only the outer gatehouse remains, approached through a Tudor stable.
+The gatehouse was built in 1420 by Sir Hugh Luttrell and guards an inner gate built in 1278 by Reginald de Mohun.
 Reginald was also responsible for the curtain wall that surrounds the bailey, but only fragments of this wall remain.

-The sloping hillside to the south of the castle has been been transformed into a sub-tropical garden, arranged on terraces.
-Here you will find the 'Dunster lemon', a direct descendent of the first lemon grown at Dunster during the Victorian period.
+The sloping hillside to the south of the castle has been transformed into a sub-tropical garden, arranged on terraces.
+Here you will find the 'Dunster lemon', a direct descendant of the first lemon grown at Dunster during the Victorian period.

 If you really want to arrive in style at Dunster, you can board the Dunster Express steam train on the West Somerset Railway, which runs between Bishops Lydeard and Minehead.
 The train runs daily from April-November, and there is a special shuttle bus between Dunster station and the castle.

-I've visted Dunster on 3 occasions, and its just about the prettiest village you'll ever find.
+I've visited Dunster on 3 occasions, and it is just about the prettiest village you'll ever find.
 There is so much to see, from an ancient packhorse bridge to a medieval preaching cross and picturesque yarn market.
-But the castle dominates Dunster, and it truly is one of the most impressive sights in the south west of England.
+But the castle dominates Dunster, and it truly is one of the most impressive sights in the south-west of England.
 I can't wait to go back!

 About Dunster Castle